VHDLTool/Docker_sonarqubeVHDL_img/readme.md

 To create the docker image do:
 * clone each previous project
 * install docker
-* execute in a terminal `docker build -t vhdltool/sonar-sonarqube .` and `docker build -t vhdltool/sonar-scanner .` for each repository.
+* follow the associated readme for [server](https://github.com/VHDLTool/Docker-sonarqube-vhdl/blob/develop/README.md#developers-guide) and [scanner](https://github.com/VHDLTool/Docker-sonar-scanner-vhdl/blob/develop/README.md#developers-guide)

-You can export the images with the commands `docker save --output sonar-sonarqube.tar vhdltool/sonar-sonarqube:latest` and `docker save --output sonar-scanner.tar vhdltool/sonar-scanner:latest `
+* You can export the images with the commands `docker save --output sonarqube-vhdl.tar lequal/sonarqube-vhdl:latest   ` and `docker save --output sonar-scanner.tar lequal/sonar-scanner-vhdl:latest `